iiroj/iiro.fi/README.md

 [![pipeline status](https://gitlab.com/iiroj/iiro.fi/badges/master/pipeline.svg)](https://gitlab.com/iiroj/iiro.fi/commits/master)

-A blog built with [Gatsby](https://github.com/gatsbyjs/gatsby), available at [iiro.fi](https://iiro.fi).
+A static site built with [Next.js](https://github.com/zeit/next.js/), available at [iiro.fi](https://iiro.fi).

 The canonical repository for this project is at [gitlab:iiroj/iiro.fi](https://gitlab.com/iiroj/iiro.fi).
 It is mirrored at [github:iiroj/iiro.fi](https://github.com/iiroj/iiro.fi) for convenience.

 ## Technology used

-This static site is built with [Gatsby](https://github.com/gatsbyjs/gatsby), a static-site generator for [React](https://facebook.github.io/react/).
+This static site is built with [Next.js](https://github.com/zeit/next.js/), a framework for server-rendered or statically-exported [React](https://facebook.github.io/react/) apps.
 It is composed of basic React pure functional components and some static images.

 [Styled-components](https://styled-components.com) are used for styling, so no external CSS files are needed.
 [Css-wipe](https://github.com/stackcss/css-wipe) is used for resetting browser default styles.